mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 ## Completed HTML for the workshop

 You can refer to this HTML if you want to review your work or troubleshoot an error.
-You will need to substitute your own API key for the placeholder text in the source code.

 ```html
 <!DOCTYPE html>